(Lakes Cave, Planitero & beyond)

 Aristarchos of Samos.

-The road that leads through the Golfo’s villages, although well paved, has lots of sharp turns.
-There is not much to do at the villages themselves as there are no restaurants and cafes.
-Nevertheless, the nature here is at its best and the place is dotted with small churches made of limestone, which when are lit by the afternoon sun resemble of golden sculptures.
-Drive slowly thru the villages and the woods and stop from time to time to admire the bare peaks of Helmos and the black trace the water of Styx or Mavroneri (black water) has left on the mountain.
+Although well paved, the road that leads through the Golfo’s villages has lots of sharp turns.
+There is not much to do in the villages, as there are no restaurants or cafes.
+Nevertheless, nature here is at its best, and the place is dotted with small churches made of limestone, which are lit by the afternoon sun and resemble golden sculptures.
+Drive slowly thru the villages and the woods and occasionally stop to admire the bare peaks of Helmos and the black trace the water of Styx or Mavroneri (black water) has left on the mountain.

 A church bell somewhere in Golfo's villages.